 The broad geography and climate of B.C. enables us to produce an impressive number of food products.
 British Columbians are proud of the over 200 agriculture commodities and 100 seafood species we harvest.
 In addition, B.C. has more than 1,500 businesses that produce foods and beverages ranging from breakfast cereal to wine to nutraceuticals.

 Growing our economy is a key focus of the B.C. government.
-We have a goal of building B.C. agriculture revenue from over $12 billion currently to $15 billion a year by 2020.
-The government of British Columbia offers support, guidance, and funding to B.C.’s agriculture industry.
+We have a goal of building B.C. agriculture revenue from over $13 billion currently to $15 billion a year by 2020.
+The government of British Columbia offers support, guidance, and funding to B.C.’s agriculture and seafood industries.

 Each agricultural region in B.C. has its own character and growing conditions, and each is known for producing a range of crops, livestock, and processed food products.
 Information and resources are specific to each region.